DistributedEstimator: Distributed Training of Quantum Neural Networks via Circuit Cutting: Performance Evaluation

-\textbf{Workloads and training budgets.} We consider two binary classification tasks: \textit{iris\_binary\_pm1} and \textit{mnist\_binary}.
-We enforce matched comparisons within each dataset by fixing the estimator shot budget (1024 shots per (sub)experiment) and by restricting comparisons to runs executed under the same training budget and straggler configuration.
-For the clean (non-straggler) setting, we report results using the longest training budgets available for each dataset (Iris: $\textit{maxiter}=60$; MNIST: 10 epochs), with \textit{straggler\_delay\_s}=0.0.
-For scaling analysis, we use shorter budgets (Iris: $\textit{maxiter}=10$; MNIST: 5 epochs), again with \textit{straggler\_delay\_s}=0.0, to match the worker-count sweeps used in our scaling experiments.
-For straggler sensitivity, we inject delays of \textit{straggler\_delay\_s}=0.1; these experiments use Iris with $\textit{maxiter}=10$ and MNIST with 3 epochs at 8 workers.
+For the clean (non-straggler) setting, we report results using the longest training budgets available for each dataset (Iris: $\textit{maxiter}=60$; MNIST: 10 epochs), with \textit{straggler\_delay\_s}$=0.0$.
+For scaling analysis, shorter budgets are used (Iris: $\textit{maxiter}=10$; MNIST: 5 epochs), again with \textit{straggler\_delay\_s}$=0.0$, to match the worker-count sweeps used in our scaling experiments.
+For straggler sensitivity, we inject delays of \textit{straggler\_delay\_s}$=0.1$; these experiments use Iris with $\textit{maxiter}=10$ and MNIST with 3 epochs at 8 workers.

-\textbf{Cut descriptors used in plots.} In all bar plots, colours indicate the cut setting: blue denotes \textit{NO\_CUT}, orange denotes one cut, green denotes two cuts, and red denotes three cuts.
+\textbf{Computational cost and qubit-count scope.} The computational cost of training hybrid quantum models with circuit cutting grows exponentially with the number of cuts.
+In the wire-cutting decomposition used by \textit{qiskit-addon-cutting}, each cut across a CNOT gate decomposes the gate into nine subexperiment variants, yielding a multiplicative overhead of $\mathcal{O}(9^c)$ for $c$ cuts~\cite{qiskit_addon_cutting,Tang2021CutQC}.
+This means that a circuit with one cut requires $9\times$ more subexperiments than the uncut baseline, two cuts require $81\times$, and three cuts require $729\times$.
+In addition to the subexperiment count, the classical reconstruction cost and the intermediate state that must be stored and processed grow correspondingly.

+This constraint is a property of \emph{cut-aware training}, not of circuit cutting in isolation.
+Single-shot circuit-cutting toolflows such as CutQC routinely target much larger circuits---on the order of tens to over a hundred qubits---because they evaluate a circuit \emph{once}~\cite{Tang2021CutQC,Harrow2025OptimalCuts}.
+Our setting differs fundamentally: we embed cutting inside an \emph{iterative} variational training loop.
+As established in Section~\ref{subsec:qml-integration}, each training run issues $(q + 2p)\times|\text{batch}|$ estimator queries \emph{per iteration} (the parameter-shift gradient contributes $2p$ queries for $p$ parameters), and \emph{every} such query independently expands by the $\mathcal{O}(9^c)$ factor.
+The quantity that becomes prohibitive is therefore the \emph{product} of the cutting overhead and the training-query volume, not the cutting overhead alone.
+It is this product---compounded across iterations, dataset samples, seeds, and worker-count sweeps---that restricts systematic experimentation to small circuit widths, even though a single cut evaluation at these cut counts is itself inexpensive.